wtertinek/Linq2Acad/README.md

 }
 ```

-Picking an entity and reading a string on it:
+Picking an entity and reading a string from it:

 ```c#
 var editor = Application.DocumentManager.MdiActiveDocument.Editor;